 A token gives the owner the right to a specific amount of digital currency or to perform some specific actions with it.

 Traits are characteristics that make an NFT unique in the collection.

-Most of the traits are visual, such as eyewear, hats, background colors.
+Most of the traits are visual, such as eyewear, hats, and background colors.

 If you take a look at a PFP NFT collection, there are no identical NFTs.

-The traits and the rarity of the NFTs in a collection are what give them value.
+The traits and the rarity of the NFTs in a collection are what gives them value.

 91. UTILITY-FOCUSED NFTS